anekar/SalarySurvey/README.md

 Data Collection
 =
 The data have been collected by Kaggle platform
 Data Cleaning
 =
 Exploratory Data Analysis
 =
-In order to explore
+In order to explore insights and